Willets Point could be home to NYCFC arena

 Among the firm’s past clients are Adams, Moya, Council Speaker Adrienne Adams (D-Jamaica), Councilmember Linda Lee (D-Oakland Gardens), Councilmember Selvena Brooks-Powers (D-St. Albans), Rep. Grace Meng (D-Flushing), Rep. Gregory Meeks (D-Jamaica), Rep. Nydia Velázquez (D-Brooklyn, Manhattan, Queens), state Sen. Joe Addabbo Jr. (D-Howard Beach), state Sen. Leroy Comrie (D-St. Albans), Gov. Hochul and former Secretary of State and Democratic presidential nominee Hillary Clinton, among numerous others.
 Red Horse did not respond to the Chronicle’s request for comment.

 This comes as the 61-acre site is in the early stages of a major redevelopment project; 1,100 units of affordable housing and a new public school are slated for the area.
+That number is significantly smaller than the 5,500 units of housing (1,925 of which would be affordable) that had been proposed back in 2007.
 Meanwhile, the possibility of a casino going in the area is still on the table, as the Chronicle previously reported.
 That plan is being pushed by New Green Willets, a company with ties to Point 72, Mets owner Steve Cohen’s financial firm.
-Cohen is also said to have been in conversation with casino company Las Vegas Sands, although a spokesperson for Cohen previously said that there was no formal relationship between them.
+Cohen is also said to have been in conversation with casino company Las Vegas Sands, though a spokesperson for Cohen previously said that there was no formal relationship between them.

 But a stadium proposal would not mean the casino plan would be nixed.
-Asked whether having both was plausible, Grech said, “Why not?
+Asked whether having both is plausible, Grech, not saying either project would be connected to Cohen, said, “Why not?
 There’s acres and acres and acres of empty land that’s been lying fallow for generations.”

-Mayor Adams has previously voiced his support for having two full casinos in New York City, once applications for three downstate licenses open next year.
-Asked whether the mayor would be in favor of having both a casino and the NYCFC stadium at Willets Point, Levy said via email, “The mayor has not stated any preference on where to place any casinos, other than he wants two in New York City.”
+Mayor Adams has previously voiced his support for having two full casinos in New York City, once applications for three downstate licenses open, which, per the state’s fiscal year 2023 budget, must occur no later than January 2023.
+Asked whether the mayor would support having both a casino and the NYCFC stadium at Willets Point, Levy said via email, “The mayor has not stated any preference on where to place any casinos, other than he wants two in New York City.”

 He continued, “The gaming commission will decide on where these casinos will be located, but it is indisputable that the casinos will spur billions in economic activity for our city and state.”

-According to Grech, Cohen is involved in both the casino and the soccer stadium, and said that “Steve Cohen has the financial chops and the resources to get it done.”
+Grech, while cautious to note that Cohen does not own any part of Willets Point, said he could be a force in its revitalization: “Steve Cohen has the financial chops and the resources to get it done.”

-“I’m not saying it would be his — but again, he is kind of like leading the charge for that whole entire area,” Grech clarified.
+“I’m not saying it would be his — but again, he is kind of, like, leading the charge for that whole entire area,” Grech said.
 “I’ll never forget the first time I met him and sat in the conference room, and he looked out at that wasteland and said, ‘This is really a shame.
 We need to do something about this.’
 I take him at his word.”

-A source familiar with the matter said that building the soccer stadium and the casino at Willets Point were not necessarily related.
+A source familiar with the matter said that building the soccer stadium and the casino at Willets Point were not necessarily related; the same source said that Cohen is not funding the soccer stadium.

 Asked whether Cohen will fund both projects, Tiffany Galvin-Cohen, a spokesperson for Cohen, declined to comment.